US Open, Coach, Austria: Everything you always wanted to know about Dominic Thiem (but never had time to find out), updated after 2024 Australian Open

 What did Dominic Thiem do at the 2020 US Open?

-Thiem broke through to win the 2020 US Open, defeating Alexander Zverev in a five-set final.
-The final was notable because Thiem came back from two sets to love down and became the first player to reverse a tw0-set deficit in a US Open final since 1949.
-The title was Thiem’s first Grand Slam final after he lost his first three major finals, at 2018 Roland Garros, 2019 Roland Garros and 2020 Australian Open.
-Thiem became the first Austrian to win a major singles title since Thomas Muster in 2995 with the win.
+Thiem broke through to win his first Grand Slam title at the 2020 US Open, defeating Alexander Zverev in a five-set final.
+The final was notable because Thiem came back from two sets to love down and became the first player to reverse a two-set deficit in a US Open final since 1949.
+The title was Thiem’s first Grand Slam final, a huge relief after he lost his first three major finals, at Roland-Garros in 2018 and 2019 and in 2020 at the Australian Open.
+Thiem became the first Austrian to win a major singles title since Thomas Muster in 1995.

 Thiem is Austrian.
 He grew up in Lichtenwörth, a small Austrian town of 2,727 inhabitants (as of January 2018).
 He still lives there.
 He joined Austrian military service from November 2014 to April 2015.